(require '[clj-time.local :as l])

 Basically the meaning of ‘local’ in the .local namespace is that those functions handle DateTime objects (with time zones) in the local time zone, while LocalDateTime is timezone-less DateTime.

-Not sure if there’s something better than (clj-time.coerce/to-local-date-time (clj-time.core/now))
+Not sure if there’s something better than (clj-time.coerce/to-local-date-time (clj-time.core/now)).

 Thank you very much, now I understand.But still have risk of confusion by DateTime and LocalDateTime, so need I unparse the DateTime and parse it again to LocalDateTime for better?

-, I’ll point out that it is deprecated and no longer maintained – and the README asks folks to either switch to Java Time directly with interop, or use one of two actively maintained alternatives.
+As the primary maintainer of clj-time, I’ll point out that it is deprecated and no longer maintained – and the README asks folks to either switch to Java Time directly with interop, or use one of two actively maintained alternatives.